dustineirdosh/cv/README.md

-# Dustin Eirdosh
+# The CV Repository for Dustin Eirdosh

-- ORCID, OpenAlex, Zotero, Semantic Scholar, etc integrated publication base
-- Extended bio
+A visualization and data export tool for the ORCiD data for Dustin Eirdosh.